ktneely/blog9/content/blog/eGPU as a part of a HomeLab computing setup Part 1.md

 ## Background Research
 Before starting on this endeavor, I did a lot of research to see how likely I’d be able to succeed.
 The two best sources I found was the [eGPU.io](htttpps://egpu.io) site with many reviews and descriptions of how well specific configurations worked (or didn’t).
-They also have nice “best laptop for eGPU” and [Best eGPU Enclosures](https://egpu.io/best-egpu-buyers-guide/) matrices.
+They also have nice "best laptop for eGPU" and [Best eGPU Enclosures](https://egpu.io/best-egpu-buyers-guide/) matrices.

 ### Nvidia drivers and Ubuntu
 Installing Nvidia drivers under #Ubuntu is pretty straightforward these days, with a one-click install option built-in to the operating system itself.
 The user can choose between versions, and my research showed that most applications required either version 525 or 530.
 I installed 530.